Yusuf Matcheswalla

 Yusuf Matcheswalla (Marathi: युसुफ माचेसवाला) is a senior psychiatrist from Mumbai, Maharashtra in India since the last 28 years.

 Dr. Yusuf A. Matcheswalla is Honorary Professor of Psychiatry, Grant Government Medical College, Sir Jamshetjee Jeejebhoy Group of Hospitals (J.J.
 Hospital).

 He was an Honorary Psychiatrist and Head of Department at Masina Hospital's psychiatric ward.
-He currently practices at Global Hospital Parel.
+He currently practices at Balaji Hospital, Byculla which is very near to the Masina Hospital.
 He is Honorary Psychiatrist at Sir J.J Hospital, G. T. Hospital, Saifee Hospital and Nagpada Police Hospital.

 He has been instrumental in the development of the Department of Psychiatry at Masina Hospital.